WebWindow by Mark A. Agius, (c)1999 - 2012

 File - Search box (F12) = Displays/hides the search engine text box.
 (As set in the options window)

-File - Search page = Loads/goes to a search web page.
+File - Search page (Shift+F12) = Loads/goes to a search web page.
 (As set in the options window)

 File - Search from selection (Ctrl+F12) = Same as File - Search page, but searches for the selected text in a new window.
 (Disabled if no selected text)